The name of the club is 67 Pall Mall (“the Club”).

 The Committee & the Proprietor may at their discretion require any Member infringing these Rules to leave the Club premises immediately and his or her membership may be withdrawn as detailed in Rule 12 below.

 Members are requested not to smoke directly outside the Club’s premises.
-Any Member who does leave the Club to smoke or for some other reason, will not be allowed to do taking drinks or glass containers with them.
+Any Member who does leave the Club to smoke or for some other reason, will not be allowed to do so taking drinks or glass containers with them.

 Members are required to turn their mobile telephones and similar devices onto silent or vibrate only modes when in the Club.
 The use of mobile telephones, tablets, laptop computers and similar devices is explicitly allowed within the Club as long as Members do so discreetly and with appropriate understanding of the need for other members to be allowed to use their Club in peace.
 The Club requires that Members put Laptops and their equivalents away after 1800.